Thursday, January 05, 2023

 The former Archbishop, Most Rev. Jose Palma of Cebu was the homilist.

-The Diamond Jubilee was well attended by bishops from all over the country and by representatives from every parish.
-The Cathedral was filled to the brim.
-Those that could not be accommodated inside were placed in tents fronting the Cathedral with LED walls for their active participation.
+The Diamond Jubilee celebration was well attended by bishops from all over the country, as well as by representatives from every parish of the archdiocese.
+The Cathedral was filled to capacity.
+Those who could not be accommodated inside were seated in tents set up in front of the Cathedral, where LED screens were installed so they could actively participate in the celebration.

 DESTRUCTION CAUSED BY SUPER TYPHOON YOLANDA